rhel-labs/learn-katacoda/imagebuilder/step6.md

 # Create a virtual machine image

 After the previous step, you should see the **example-http-server** blueprint homepage.
-On this page you can make somne additional customizations to the blueprint (like adding a user account or hostname), view the packages included in the blueprint, view images made from this blueprint, or go back to edit the packages included in the blueprint.
+On this page you can make some additional customizations to the blueprint (like adding a user account or hostname), view the packages included in the blueprint, view images made from this blueprint, or go back to edit the packages included in the blueprint.